Last updated on January 13th, 2023

 Have you ever seen a logo design for a brand that exactly resembles another logo design you’ve seen before?
 If so, then that would be another case of plagiarized logo design.
-With the rise of the Internet making almost all information is just a click away, design like any other creative work can easily be copied.
+With the rise of the Internet making almost all information just a click away, design, like any other creative work, can easily be copied.

-The people behind Logo Thief, a website recently launched to name and shame the logo thieves want to stop this illegal acts.
-The blog keep track and documents various cases of logo design plagiarism and name people who rip-off the designs of other designers.
+The people behind Logo Thief, a website launched to name and shame logo thieves, want to stop these illegal acts.
+The blog keeps track of and documents various cases of plagiarism in logo design and names people who rip off the designs of other designers.

-A prominent plagiarism done by unknown logo designer of “Harolds” – a hotel from Cebu, Philippines which was an obvious rip-off of the logotype “Harrods” , the London department store designed by Minale Tattersfield in 1967.
+Prominent plagiarism was done by an unknown logo designer of “Harolds” – a hotel from Cebu, Philippines, which was a blatant rip-off of the logotype “Harrods,” the London department store designed by Minale Tattersfield in 1967.
 (Source)

-The curated cases include a comparison between the copied and the original logo design.
-Some of the ripped off logos were modified but the resemblance to the original design can be seen clearly.
-While some have undergone modifications, some logos are exactly copied from the original.
+The curated cases compare the copied and the original logo design.
+Some ripped-off logos were modified, but the resemblance to the original design can be seen clearly.
+While some have undergone modifications, some logos are precisely copied from the original.

-Scroll down below to see some of the cases of plagiarized logos or head over to Logo Thief for the complete write-up about these cases.
+Scroll below to see some of the cases of plagiarized logos, or head over to Logo Thief for the complete write-up about these cases.